UPPMAX/naiss_file_transfer_course/docs/sessions/scp/README.md

     - ``-q`` - Use this option if you want to suppress the progress meter and non-error messages.
     - ``-C`` - This option forces scp to compress the data as it is sent to the destination machine.
     - ``-r`` - This option tells scp to copy directories recursively.

-!!! warning

-    - There is no warning if a file is about to be overwritten.
-        - There is no ``scp -i ...`` as for ``rm -i`` that asks if you really want to remove the file.
-    - 'rsync' may be a better tool if you want to sync existing content.

 ## Exercises